 - She should also not have medical complications, including sexually transmitted diseases and psychological conditions

-What does the donor has to go through during the procedure?
+What does the donor have to go through during the procedure?

 Next comes, egg retrieval, one of the most testing phases of the procedure for the donor.
 Before the retrieval, the donor has to undergo a number of tests to ensure that she is making sufficient and healthy eggs for donation.
 Egg retrieval is a minimally invasive, outpatient surgical procedure, during which the donor is subjected to local anesthesia.
 She is to rest for a day or two after the egg retrieval.